Clatronic

 Weak Heating Element or Miscalibrated Temperature Control

-Oven heats but cannot reach set temperature, food undercooked, temperature seems too low.
+The oven heats but cannot reach the set temperature; food is undercooked, and the temperature seems too low.

 Advertisements